stuartpb/les/README.md

 # les

-Les is a shell script.
-Github can't understand this, and sends it out with a very wrong Content-Type.
+Les is a shell script that switches between `ls` and `less` depending on whether its contents are a file or a directory (or a symlink).

 ## Alternatives